WICG/kv-storage/CONTRIBUTING.md

 ## Tests

-Tests are maintained as part of the [web platform tests](https://github.com/web-platform-tests/wpt) project, for now under the [`async-local-storage`](https://github.com/web-platform-tests/wpt/tree/master/async-local-storage) directory (soon to be moved to a properly-named `kv-storage` directory).
+Tests are maintained as part of the [web platform tests](https://github.com/web-platform-tests/wpt) project, under the [`kv-storage`](https://github.com/web-platform-tests/wpt/tree/master/kv-storage) directory.

 This specification uses a tests-required policy: all normative changes must be accompanied by corresponding changes to the test suite.